padthai-sketch/Deep-Learning/README.md

 <img src="https://github.com/padthai-sketch/Deep-Learning/blob/main/Images/fng.png" alt="drawing" width="500"/></p>
 <p align="center">The Model using the FNG as indicators</p>

 Based on the performance of both models, it can summarize that the first model, which uses the normal closing price data, performs better than the FNG one.
-It indicates lower loss and the ability to monitor the real values over time.
+It indicates lower loss and the capability to effectively monitor the real values over time.
 In this experiment, I set window sizes to 10 and 20 to see which one is working better.
 Turns out that the shorter the window size, the better.